Eastern front of the Russo-Ukrainian war (2022–present): Luhansk Oblast

 On 24 February, the Ukrainian military said that Russian forces were attempting to cross the Siverskyi Donets River and penetrate the Ukrainian defensive line amid heavy clashes for Shchastia and Stanytsia Luhanska.
 By 27 February, Luhansk Oblast governor Serhiy Haidai acknowledged that February that both cities had come under Russian occupation, and had been practically destroyed by Russian shelling.

 On 25 February, the Ukrainian military claimed that its artillery had inflicted damage on a Russian column preparing to cross the Aidar River near Starobilsk, forcing the Russians to withdraw.

 On 2 March, forces of the Luhansk People's Republic and Russian troops captured Novoaidar, taking over a base of Ukraine's 79th Brigade.
 Further north, a Russian convoy of 60 vehicles entered Starobilsk through the fields near the villages of Shulhynka, Omelkove, and Khvorostianivka.
 Inside the city, the Russians were confronted by protesting locals waving Ukrainian flags and singing the Ukrainian national anthem.
 The column continued in the direction of Svatove.

 The next day, civilians carrying Ukrainian flags protested against Russian troops in Svatove.
 After talks with locals, the soldiers withdrew from the town.
 Also on 3 March, LPR officials announced that in addition to Novoaidar and Starobilsk, their forces had taken control of Stepnyi Yar, Havrylivka, Yepifanivka and Krasnorichenske, all located on the outskirts of Sievierodonetsk.
-The Russian ministry of defense claimed that LPR forces had reached the northern outskirts of Sievierodonetsk on the same date.
+The Russian ministry of defence claimed that LPR forces had reached the northern outskirts of Sievierodonetsk on the same date.

-Haidai stated on 6 March that fighting was taking place on the outskirts of Lysychansk, Sievierodonetsk and Rubizhne, as Ukrainian units had fallen back to a new front line in order to avoid encirclement or a Russian breakthrough.
+Haidai stated on 6 March that fighting was taking place on the outskirts of Lysychansk, Sievierodonetsk and Rubizhne, as Ukrainian units had fallen back to a new front line to avoid encirclement or a Russian breakthrough.
 He added that Ukrainian forces had lost control of Svatove, Starobilsk and Novopskov, though Russian forces were not deployed in the cities in large numbers.
 He also said that Popasna and Hirske were being continuously shelled.

 On 8 March, Ukrainian officials stated that ten civilians had been killed and eight wounded in shelling on Severodonetsk during the day.
-Haidai, meanwhile, stated that Russian forces had occupied 70 percent of Luhansk Oblast.
+Haidai, meanwhile, stated that Russian forces had occupied 70 per cent of Luhansk Oblast.

 On 12 March, Ukrainian forces confirmed the death of Colonel Valery Hudz, the commander of the Ukrainian 24th Mechanized Brigade, while fighting on the Luhansk frontline.
 Ukrainian officials accused Russia of using white phosphorus munitions on the town of Popasna, located in the Luhansk Oblast, during the night of 12–13 March.

 On 15 March, Haidai stated that four civilians were killed due to Russian shelling of a hospital, a care facility for children with visual impairments, and three schools in Rubizhne.

 On 22 March, the head of the LPR, Leonid Pasechnik, claimed that "almost 80% of the territory" of the Luhansk region was under separatist control, with Popasna, Lysychansk, Rubizhne, Severodonetsk and Kreminna remaining Ukrainian-held.
 He noted that the situation in the battlefield was "stably tense" and that units of the People's Militia of the LPR were striving to capture Popasna and Rubizhne.